iapyeh/sshscript/v3a/SSHScript v3 Documents/module.md

 ---
-title: "Module"
+title: "Module API"
 parent: "SSHScript v3 Documents"
-nav_order: 6
+nav_order: 1
 ---

-# Module
+# Module API

 SSHScript can also be used as a regular Python module.
 This is useful when a project does not use the `.spy` dollar syntax, or when it needs to